wharfkit/website/src/lib/docs/AccountKit/BuyRamBytes.md

 ## Options

-The `buyRamBytes` method accepts an optional `options` object containing the following property:
+The `buyRamBytes` method accepts an optional object with the following property:

-- `receiver`: (optional) Specifies an EOS account to receive the RAM.
-Defaults to the payer if not provided.
+- `receiver`: Specifies the Antelope account that should receive the RAM.
+Defaults to the payer.

 ## Return Value